seanhogge/faraday-hot_mock/README.md

 ### Scenarios

 You can use directories to conditionally group mocks.
-For example, you might want a "success" scenario and an "failure" scenario.
+For example, you might want a "success" scenario and a "failure" scenario.

 To do that, simply create the `/scenarios/success` and `/scenarios/failure` subdirectories within `lib/faraday/mocks/#{Rails.env}/`, and place the appropriate mock files in each, probably with the same endpoints but with different responses.